Steve-Fenton/stevefenton.co.uk/src/pages/blog/2016/09/configure-remote-desktop-connection-disconnected-session-timeout.md

 categories:
     - Windows
 tags:
-    - 'group policy'
+    - 'Group Policy'
-    - rdp
+    - RDP
 ---

 In older versions of Windows, you could set disconnected Remote Desktop Connections to timeout after a set period using the Remote Desktop Session Host Configuration.